ceticamarco/backup.sh/man.md

 logs=/var/log
 ```

-After that we can load our encryption key from the specified file inside a environment variable:
+After that we can load our encryption key from the specified file inside an environment variable:

 ```
 $> ENC_KEY=$(cat /home/op1/.backup_pw)